skyylersiejko/Sample_React_Fire_Dux/README.md

-A Clone and Go Template for Redux + React
+A Clone and Go Template for Redux + React + Firebase